Kremlin Wall Necropolis: Ashes, 1925–1984

-The first person to be cremated and interred in an urn in the Kremlin wall, 45-year-old former People's Commissar of Finance Miron Vladimirov, died in Italy in March 1925.
+The first person to be cremated and interred in an urn in the Kremlin Wall, 45-year-old former People's Commissar of Finance Miron Vladimirov, died in Italy in March 1925.
 The procedure for dealing with human remains in an urn was still unfamiliar at the time, and Vladimirov's urn was carried to his grave in an ordinary coffin.

-Between 1925 and the opening of the Donskoye Cemetery crematorium in October 1927, interments in the wall and burials in the ground coexisted together; the former was preferred for foreign dignitaries of the Comintern (Jenő Landler, Bill Haywood, (Note: Half of Haywood's ashes is buried in Moscow, another in Chicago – Brooke, p.
-43) Arthur MacManus, Charles Ruthenberg) while the latter was granted only to top Party executives (Mikhail Frunze, Felix Dzerzhinsky, Nariman Narimanov and Pyotr Voykov).
+Between 1925 and the opening of the Donskoye Cemetery crematorium in October 1927, interments in the wall and burials in the ground coexisted together.
+The wall was preferred for foreign dignitaries of the Comintern, such as Jenő Landler, Bill Haywood, (Note: Half of Haywood's ashes is buried in Moscow, another in Chicago – Brooke, p.
+43) Arthur MacManus, Charles Ruthenberg.
+Ground burial was granted only to top Party executives, such as Mikhail Frunze, Felix Dzerzhinsky, Nariman Narimanov and Pyotr Voykov.

-Initially, the bodies of the deceased were laid in state in the Kremlin's halls, but with the tightening of security in the late 1920s, the official farewell station was relocated to the House of the Unions' "Pillar Hall" on Okhotny Ryad (where Lenin lay in state in 1924) and remained there until the end of the Soviet state.
-Burials initially took place to the north of the Senate tower, switching to the south side in 1934 and returning to the north side in 1977 (with a few exceptions).
-Interments in the wall were strictly individual; spouses and children of those interred in the wall had to be buried elsewhere.
-There were only three instances of group burials: the three-man crew of the Osoaviakhim-1 high-altitude balloon in 1934, the crew of a MiG-15UTI crash in 1968 (Gagarin and Seryogin), and the three-man crew of the Soyuz 11 spacecraft in 1971.
+Initially, the bodies of the deceased were laid in state in the Kremlin's halls.
+With the tightening of security in the late 1920s, the official farewell station was relocated to the House of the Unions' "Pillar Hall" on Okhotny Ryad, where Lenin lay in state in 1924, and remained there until the end of the Soviet state.
+Burials initially took place to the north of the Senate Tower, switching to the south side in 1934 and returning to the north side in 1977, with a few exceptions.

+Interments in the wall were strictly individual.
+Spouses and children of those interred in the wall had to be buried elsewhere.
+There were only three instances of group burials: the three-man crew of the Osoaviakhim-1 high-altitude balloon in 1934, the crew of a MiG-15UTI crash in 1968 (Yuri Gagarin and Vladimir Seryogin), and the three-man crew of the Soyuz 11 spacecraft in 1971.
 In total, the wall accommodates the graves of 107 men and 8 women.

 No remains interred in the wall were ever removed from it, including those of the people posthumously accused of "fascist conspiracy" (Sergei Kamenev) or political repressions (Andrey Vyshinsky).

-Under Nikita Khrushchev and Leonid Brezhnev, the honor of interment in the Kremlin wall was awarded posthumously by the Politburo.
+Under Nikita Khrushchev and Leonid Brezhnev, the honor of interment in the Kremlin Wall was awarded posthumously by the Politburo.
 When members of the Politburo were not available immediately, Mikhail Suslov had the first call.
-Brezhnev overruled Suslov's decision at least once, voting to bury Semyon Budenny in an individual grave.
+Brezhnev overruled Suslov's decision at least once, voting to bury Semyon Budyonny in an individual grave.
 There were also at least two known cases when groups of professionals pressed the government to extend special honors to their deceased colleagues: